serokell/blog-posts/existential-vs-universal-quantification/article.md

 ```
 So far, it might seem not very useful.
 Nothing changed when we added the quantifier because it was already there (although implicit).
+On its own, `ExplicitForAll` doesn't do a lot.

 However, making the quantification explicit allows us to do some new things.
+You frequently need it to work with other extensions.
+Some of them will work better, and some of them just won't work at all without the `forall` quantifier. :)

 ### Practical use cases of universal quantification

-#### Reordering type variables
+#### Reordering type variables with `TypeApplications`

-**Note:** Here and in the future examples, we will use the `TypeApplication` extension, which allows you to pass types as function arguments via the `@` sign.
+**Note:** Here and in the future examples, we will use the [`TypeApplications`](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/type_applications.html extension, which allows you to pass types as function arguments via the `@` sign.
 (If specifying concrete type is unnecessary, you can use the type wildcard `@_`.)

-First of all, you can now change the order of type variables.
+With `ExplicitForAll`, you can change the order of type variables.

+How can that be useful?
 Let's imagine you want to define a function with 10 type variables (yes, there are real-life [examples](https://hackage.haskell.org/package/leancheck-0.9.10/docs/Test-LeanCheck-Utils-TypeBinding.html#v:-45--62--62--62--62--62--62--62--62--62--62--62--62-:) of such functions).
 And when you use it, you want to specify the type of the last argument explicitly.

 By default, the order of type variables that you assign types to is the same as the order in which they are introduced in the function definition.